Our story so far

 Imogen, Tim's younger sister, has been weaving in Oxfordshire for the last three years but has been annoying and winding up Tim for the last 28 years; an art that she has practically perfected.
 Immy's team in Oxford consists of her two faithful fox red Labradors, Belle and B, her partner Chris, and Libby her sister.
 Her main loves are mayonnaise and cake.

 Chris, Immy's right hand man and partner, is now a fully subscribed member of the WonderWood team, bringing his invaluable chainsawing, forestry skills and knowledge to the mix, not to mention his unwavering positivity and support.
 As a closet willow weaver wannabe he is finally earning his stripes and mastering the art of the bendy sticks.
 He still, however, doesn't like mayo.

 Jacob- 'mini me'

 Often mistaken for Tim's younger brother, or even his son, Jacob is in fact not related to Tim at all.
 He has been weaving with Tim for eight years now and has been growing his dreadlocks for three.
 Jacob has become one of the country's best weavers - his attention to detail is second to none - and he now builds the majority of the woven fencing jobs around East Anglia.

 'Pantsed' on her first day, it was never going to be easy for Libby joining the Oxford team with her big sister teaching her the ropes.
-Straight into chainsaw trousers and into the deep end, a far cry from pulling pints of beer in Cambridge.
-A month in and Libby has shown a real care and love for weaving and now a integral part of the oxford team she is starting to look as butch her sister.
+Straight into chainsaw trousers and into the deep end, it was a far cry from pulling pints of beer in Cambridge.
+A month in and Libby has shown a real care and love for weaving and is now an integral part of the Oxford team.
+She is even starting to look as butch her sister!